1imeyur3i/sleep_calculator/README.md

-Small primitive calculator mostly for personal use
+Small primitive calculator mostly for personal use.
+I do not own the idea of sleep calculators.